Species Interactions in Food Webs

 Intraspecific variation and species interactions

 A central point of fascination for ecologists and evolutionary biologists alike is the variation across species and between individuals.
 Yet, models of species interactions in food webs largely ignore variation between individuals and instead assume equal variance by categorizing both individuals and species into broad functional groups.
-Nathalie embraces the ecological complexity of intraspecific variation by examining the role of animal personality in food web interactions.
+In her master's, Nat embraced the ecological complexity of intraspecific variation by examining the role of animal personality in food web interactions.
 Animal personality has consequences for the outcome of species interactions and may be an important driver of ecosystem processes.
-She works primarily with old-field arthropods (Orthoptera and their spider predators) at Yale-Myers Forest and throughout New England.
+She worked primarily with old-field arthropods (Orthoptera and their spider predators) at Yale-Myers Forest and throughout New England.